 While there’s still plenty of work to be done to bridge the divide between the distribution of domestic duties among men and women, we should not underestimate the fact that Australians overall are becoming more open to non-traditional gender arrangements.

 This shift in attitude is an important step to changing social norms, with women’s rising participation in paid employment impacting heavily.
 Similarly, if greater numbers of men undertake parental leave and generally adopt a more hands-on role in the home, this can only lead to a breakdown of stigmas and acceleration of progressive change.

-What we’ve witnessed at Circle In is fathers who take parental leave often learn valuable lessons of empathy and inclusivity that may not necessarily be learnt in the professional workplace.
+What we’ve witnessed at Circle In are fathers who take parental leave often learn valuable lessons of empathy and inclusivity that may not necessarily be learnt in the professional workplace.
 Powerfully, these experiences have the ability to drive gender equality at work, which in turn motivates gender parity in the home.